petrobras/ross/interface/README_INTERFACE.md

 finishes is not a build that works** -- the first three builds of this folder all finished, and none of them ran.

-These are the same commands CI runs on Ubuntu, macOS and Windows (`ci/interface.yml`), and a test keeps the two texts in step.
-The instructions are not documentation that might be right: they are documentation that is executed on three systems on every change.
-When a release is published, the same jobs archive the bundle they just self-tested and attach it to the release; the assets above are that build, not a separate one.
+These are the same commands CI runs on Windows (`ci/interface.yml`), and a test keeps the two texts in step.
+The instructions are not documentation that might be right: they are documentation that is executed on every change.
+When a release is published, the same job zips the bundle it just self-tested and attaches it to the release; the asset above is that build, not a separate one.

 ## 🎨 Design system